Kaibshshdheueejw/Gallery/README.md

 ## ✨ Overview

-**NovaGallery** is a next-generation photo & video gallery app.
+**Gallery** is a next-generation photo & video gallery app.
 It goes beyond simple browsing by adding on-device intelligence (face grouping, object/scene detection, smart search), a highly customizable UI, and privacy-first design — all without shipping your media off-device unless you explicitly enable cloud backup.

 ---